Michael Boskin

-Michael Jay Boskin (born September 23, 1945) is the T. M. Friedman Professor of Economics and senior Fellow at Stanford University's Hoover Institution.
-He also is chief executive officer and president of Boskin & Co., an economic consulting company.
+Michael Jay Boskin (born September 23, 1945) is the T. M. Friedman Professor of Economics and senior fellow at Stanford University's Hoover Institution.
+He also is chief executive officer and president of Boskin & Co., an economic consulting company, and serves on the Commerce Department's Advisory Committee on the National Income and Product Accounts.

-Biography
+Early life and education

 Boskin holds B.A. with highest honors, M.A., and Ph.D. degrees in economics from the University of California, Berkeley, earned in 1967, 1968, and 1971 respectively.
 He is a member of Phi Beta Kappa.

+Career

 He joined Stanford University in 1970.
-He is a research associate, National Bureau of Economic Research.
+He is a research associate at the National Bureau of Economic Research.

-Boskin has been a director of Exxon Mobil since 1996.
-He is also a director of Oracle Corporation, Shinsei Bank, and Vodafone Group plc (1999–2008).
-He serves on the Commerce Department's Advisory Committee on the National Income and Product Accounts.
-Boskin is the recipient of the Adam Smith Prize and other professional awards.
+Boskin has been a director of ExxonMobil since 1996.

-He is a regular contributor to Project Syndicate since 2009.
-He also served as the chair of the Boskin Commission which changed the way inflation was measured.
+He has been a regular contributor to Project Syndicate since 2009.
+He also served as the chair of the Boskin Commission, which changed the way inflation was measured.